harrykimpel/workshop-dotnet-aspire-genai-otel/challenges/challenge-1/README.md

 # Challenge 1

-In this initial challenge we will first get the .NET Aspire sample application up and running.
+In this initial challenge we will get the .NET Aspire sample application up and running.

 Follow the steps below to run the sample application: